Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 External fixation of a broken lower limb

 A broken leg or arm cannot go without treatment.
-The key is strengthening (fixation), which will provide rest for healing.
-Resting and elevated positioning also contribute to reducing swelling.
-In some cases, it is necessary to first put the broken bones in the correct position – either by manipulating the limb in the doctor’s office or surgically in the operating room.
+The key is to fixate the fracture to provide rest for healing.
+Rest and elevated positioning also help to reduce swelling.
+In some cases, it is necessary to first set the broken bone in the correct position – either by manipulating the limb in the doctor’s office or surgically in the operating room.

-• A cast, splint or brace is used to fix the fracture.
+• A plaster cast, splint or brace is used for basic fixation of the fracture.

 • Various metallic materials are used in the surgical immobilisation of the fracture.
-It is reinforced either from the outside or from the inside using screws, wires and other metal tools.
+It is reinforced either externally or internally using screws, wires and other metal devices.
 [16]

 Notice

-Treatment of the fracture can only be determined by your doctor after considering your overall health.
-Therefore, do not use this article as a guide to treatment, which can only be determined by a doctor.
+Treatment of the fracture can only be determined by your physician after considering your overall health.
+Therefore, do not use this article as a guide to treatment, which can only be determined by a physician.

 Fractured femoral neck

-Each has its own specific procedures for treatment.
+Each fracture has its own specific procedures for treatment.
 They also have different healing times.

-• A broken ankle usually requires 6 to 8 weeks of treatment.[17]
+• Broken ankle usually requires 6 to 8 weeks of treatment.

-• A fracture of the femoral neck usually cannot be treated in hospital without surgery.
-Treatment can take up to several months.
+• Fracture of the femoral neck usually cannot be treated without hospital stay and surgery.
+Treatment can extend for up to several months.
 [18]

-• A fractured collarbone is a common injury and in many cases is treated with just a sling on the arm.
-More complicated requires surgery.
+• Fracture of the clavicle is a common injury and in many cases is treated only with a sling on the arm.
+More complicated cases requires surgery.
 [19]

 • Broken ribs usually heal spontaneously within 6 weeks.
 Patients must observe a resting regime and take care to breathe properly.
-Painkillers help with this.[20]
+Analgesics help.[20]

 • Distal radius fracture is very common, especially in the elderly.
-This is a type of bone fracture that is located in the lower part of the forearm and attaches to the wrist bone.
+This is a type of fracture of the bone that is located in the lower part of the forearm and attaches to the bone of the wrist.
 It can occur as a result of an injury such as a fall on the wrist.
 Its healing time can generally take 4-6 weeks.
-If it requires surgical treatment, the healing time is significantly longer.[21]
+If it requires surgical treatment, the healing time is considerably longer.21]

 • Less common fractures include pelvic fractures.
-Uncomplicated ones heal without surgery within a few weeks, while serious pelvic fractures are a reason for urgent surgery.
+Uncomplicated fractures heal without surgery within a few weeks, while serious pelvic fractures are a reason for urgent surgery.
 [22]

-Patients often ask about Weber’s classification if they want to better understand their injury.
+Patients often ask about Weber classification if they want to better understand their injury.
 This is used to assess the severity of the ankle fracture and how much the ankle has moved from its original location.
-It focuses on where exactly it is located in relation to the so-called. syndesmosis – which is a joint connection between two bones in the lower leg.
+It focuses on exactly where it is in relation to the syndesmosis – which is the articulation between two bones in the lower limb.

 Ankle fractures according to the Weber classification are divided into three categories, depending on where they are located: